+If you come to lab late, we may have left on one of our field trips: Try to find us.
 If you come to a Graded Learning Opportunity late, and no one has yet left the room, you may stay and enjoy it.
 If people have already left, you are out of luck.

 Cell phones, computers, cameras, recording equipment, notebooks, text books, pens, pencils, slate board and chalk - whatever will help you learn the material, please bring it to class!
 You may text questions to me during the class using (607) 301-0156.
-Please put full screen images of Red, Green, Yellow and Blue colors on your phones, as we can then use these instead of clickers in class.